 Lagrange Interpolation

-For a number of unspecified functions that are independent of
+For a number of unspecified functions

 , we define